dakshana-jayakumar/NY_Automation/README.md

 AppiumTestAutomation
 ====================

-This project exhibits how to do automation testing for Namma Yatri mobile applications using TestNG framework, Appium, Selenium and Java
+This project exhibits how to do automation testing for Namma Yatri mobile applications using TestNG tool, Appium framework, Selenium (additional) and Java

 Prerequisite
 =====================